 - Store your tree in a cool, dry location to protect from moisture and musty odor.

 It’s important to clean your artificial Christmas tree regularly to remove layers of dust that may accumulate during the holiday season and beyond.
-Read our tips for cleaning your tree before decorating or putting it away:
+Read our tips on how to clean an artificial Christmas tree with or without lights:

 - Starting from the top, wipe the branches, trunk, and base with a soft, dry cloth or a fiber duster.
 For PRE-LIT TREES, be careful as you go through each light bulb.